-DOT Regulations and DOT 406 Specification
+DOT Regulations & DOT 406 Specification

 A DOT 406 specification tank meets the federal requirements for the transport of Gasoline and AvGas over public roadways per Title 49 (Transportation) for transport in bulk containers.
 DOT406 tanks are also suitable for the transport of Diesel Fuel and Jet-A, BUT NOT REQUIRED.
 Please read below for more details.